 |Congo (People's Rep.)||Kampuchea (Cambodia)|

 After the disintegration of the Soviet Union in the early 1990s, the “three worlds” terminology took on new meanings.
-Today, “First World” countries are now considered to be developed countries.
-“Second World” countries is the term used to describe former communist countries that aren’t quite in poverty but aren’t prosperous either.
+Today, “First World” countries are those considered to be developed countries.
+“Second World” countries are former communist countries that are neither prosperous nor poverty-stricken.
 “Third World” countries and even Fourth World countries are considered to be the developing and least developed countries of the world.
 Therefore, a term that was originally used to describe political ideologies is now used to define economic states.